 These are used to secure dressings in place to protect small cuts or bruises.

-This helps in controlling the body temperature of the person when under shock.
+This helps in controlling the body temperature of the person when in shock.

 Choose a digital thermometer as they are more accurate and easier to read.

-Pointed tweezers are easier to remove splinters or anything sharp injected into the skin.
+Pointed tweezers are easier to use if removing splinters or anything sharp injected into the skin.
 You can also try soaking the skin in warm water.
-These will soften the skin, making the removal process easier.
+This will soften the skin, making the removal process easier.

 First Aid as a Practical Skill

 A first-aid kit is a tool that can save lives, but any tool is only as good as the person using it.

 First-aid kits are one place where your personal needs and practical skills work together.
 Along with the supplies, you will need to have the practical skills that you can use to protect yourself and others.